-The Student Voices section of the Center for Ethics Education’s Ethics & Society blog is an opportunity for Fordham University undergraduate and graduate students to contribute to online ethical discourse reaching the Fordham community and beyond.
+The Student Voices section of the Center for Ethics Education’s Ethics and Society blog is an opportunity for Fordham University undergraduate and graduate students to contribute to online ethical discourse reaching the Fordham community and beyond.
 Submissions from guest student bloggers should be between 300 and 1,000 words, may be edited for content and length, and may include accompanying images.
 Submission does not guarantee publication.

-- Your reaction to, opinion or analysis of a current news topic with an ethical dimension, or piece of contemporary scholarship (e.g. an article or book).
+- Your reaction to, opinion or analysis of a current news topic with an ethical dimension, or a piece of contemporary scholarship (e.g. an article or book).

 - A piece of original research or commentary on an ethical issue of contemporary import.